-As of December 31st, 2021 and 2020, property includes land with a value of MXN 132,765.
+As at December 31st, 2022 and 2021, property includes land with a value of MXN 132,765.

 8. Right-of-use Assets

 Leases of computer equipment and servers generally have lease terms between 2 and 4 years.
 Lease payments are generally made on a quarterly basis.